Skip to main content

 3. Execute the SQL statement.

 This means a cold start no longer freezes the UI on a stalled spinner.
-Render the new warehouseStatus field to give users feedback:
+Both useAnalyticsQuery and useMetricView expose the latest status for their current request through warehouseStatus; render it to give users feedback:

 import { useAnalyticsQuery } from "@databricks/appkit-ui/react";